Amiga Unix: Overview

 Commodore described the Amiga 2500UX with the same 68020-based specifications at the CeBIT show in early 1989, also indicating a £1,700 price for the upgrade kit to bring the Amiga 2000 up to the capabilities of the 2500UX.
 In a May 1989 show in Toronto, Commodore had adjusted the specification of the 2500UX, making it a 68030-based machine running SVR3.3 and the "Amix Windows multi-tasking user interface", even suggesting a price of CA$8,500.
 By the end of 1989, the purpose of the 2500UX had become more apparent as a development machine, with Commodore UK suggesting that the eventual Unix product would be a 68030-based Amiga 3000 system running SVR4, available during 1990.

 As the release of the Amiga 3000UX approached, the hardware requirements for Amiga 2000 systems running Unix were refined further, demanding an accelerator card such as the A2630, providing a 68030 CPU and 68882 FPU, bringing them into line with the A2500/30 variant of the Amiga 2500.
 More than 100 MB of hard drive storage and a tape drive for installing the operating system were required.

 By the end of 1990, several months after the launch of the Amiga 3000, Commodore indicated plans to launch the 3000UX at the Uniforum show in January 1991, reportedly needing to finish off its SVR4 implementation and to attract software vendors to its platform.
 Finally, at Uniforum, two Amiga 3000UX configurations were unveiled, broadly confirming earlier reports.
 A reported 1,000 units had already been "shipped to beta-test sites" ahead of wider availability.

+Features

+Amiga Unix supported the concept of "virtual screens", employing a combination of and a function key to select each screen.
+However, unlike traditional virtual consoles, these virtual screens were capable of running graphical programs including distinct OPEN LOOK graphical sessions.